 Here is a flowchart showing how to access medical exams for child victims of sexual abuse in Hennepin County.

-CornerHouse works closely with the SARS program at Hennepin County Medical Center.
+CornerHouse works closely with the HART program at Hennepin County Medical Center.